Give your agents tools. Without giving them everything.

 QuilrAI's MCP Security scanner analyzes community MCP server packages at install time, checking declared permissions, scanning for embedded exfiltration patterns, and flagging tools that request more access than their stated purpose requires.
 Packages are re-scanned when updated.

 Yes.
-QuilrAI discovers and governs self-hosted MCP servers through its Endpoint Agent and MCP Gateway.
-It maps every tool each server exposes, applies Guardian Agent permission policies at the tool call level, and logs all MCP interactions.
+QuilrAI finds self-hosted MCP servers through its Endpoint Agent and MCP Gateway, maps every tool each server exposes, applies Guardian Agent permission policies at the tool call level, and logs all MCP interactions.